aregtech/areg-sdk/README.md

 <div align="center"><a href="https://github.com/aregtech/areg-sdk/blob/master/docs/img/interface-centric.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/interface-centric.png" alt="Service oriented and interface-centric" style="width:50%;height:50%"/></a></div>

 The ORPC concept is interface-centric, similar to object-oriented programming, and supports transparent handling of multiple instances of the same object.
-There are no protocol restrictions, although the bi-directional communication is required to send messages to all connected nodes.
-The programmable server objects are called _service providers_, and the programmable clients are called _service consumers_.
+There are no protocol restrictions, although the bi-directional communication is necessary to send messages to all connected nodes.
+The programmable server objects are called *Service Providers*, and the programmable clients are called *Service Consumers*.
 This approach enables AREG to combine the features of _action-centric_ (Client-Server / Request-Reply) and _data-centric_ (Publish-Subscribe / PubSub) models.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>